-Opinion Center: Prophet Muhammad’s Goodness to People Who Have Hurt Him ~ Hi all readers!
-In this article I will explain the goodness of the Prophet Muhammad to those who have hurt him.
-As a Muslim, specifically, and as humans, in general, we need to know this.
+Prophet Muhammad’s Goodness to People Who Have Hurt Him ~ Hi all readers!
+In this article, I will explain the goodness of the Prophet Muhammad to those who have hurt him.
+As Muslims, specifically, and as humans, in general, we need to know this.
 This will be very beneficial for those of us who are living in the midst of the chaos of life.
 Maybe there have been people or there will be people who hurt us.
 Our hearts are offended.
 It is reasonable.
-But there is a better way that he has exemplified to address the attitude of someone who hurt us.
+But there is a better way than he has exemplified to address the attitude of someone who hurt us.

-But, before I speak further about the theme of this article, I will present the hadith of the Prophet Muhammad as follows;
+But, before I speak further about the topic of this article, I will present the hadith of the Prophet Muhammad as follows;

 قال رسول الله صلى الله عليه وسلم : صل من قطعك , وأعط من حرمك , واعف عمن ظلمك